grygy/pv217-microservices-materials/02/README.md

         }
 ```

-After you implement the endpoint, test it with Swagger/Postman.
+After you implement the endpoint, try it with Swagger/Postman.
 After creating a new flight, you should be able to
 retrieve it with the `GET /flight/{id}` endpoint.

 ### X. Submit the solution

 [//]: # (TODO after setting up github classroom)

+## Hints

+- See other methods in `FlightResource.class` for examples.

 ## Further reading